-About eight gallons of FDA approved RV antifreeze will be required to winterize the motorhome
+About eight gallons of FDA approved RV antifreeze will be required to winterize the motorhome.

-Use only specifically designed, non-toxic, FDA Approved RV antifreeze for potable water systems.
+Use only specifically designed, nontoxic, FDA Approved RV antifreeze for potable water systems.
 NEVER use automobile engine antifreeze.
 If ingested, antifreeze can cause serious injury or death.

-Turn off the Aqua-Hot and allow it to cool before starting winterizing procedures.
+Turn off the Aqua-Hot and allow it to cool before winterizing.
 Hot water can result in burn injuries.
-Disconnect all electrical connectors to the Aqua-Hot before winterizing.